STEM-C/CaSMM/README.md

 This project's dependencies are managed through [yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable) The following are the available scripts we can use with the client and server:

-The development environment is comprised of three services managed by docker compose.
+The development environment is comprised of four servers managed by docker compose.

 * `sc-client-dev` => localhost:3000
 * `sc-cms-dev` => localhost:1337